kcri-tz/sans/README.md

 ### Dos and Don'ts

 * The genomes should not be too diverged.
 SANS works well on species level.
+* Be careful with outliers and outgroups (for the reason above).
 * The sequences should not be too short.
 Provide whole-genome data or as many coding sequences as possible.
 * Be careful with viruses (for the reasons above).
 * Have a look at the network (weakly compatible or 2-tree).
 It does not make much sense to extract a tree, if the split network is a hairball.